microsoft/sarif-tools/README.md

 A launcher called `sarif` or `sarif.exe` is created in the Python installation's `Scripts` directory.
-The `Scripts` directory needs to be in the `PATH` environment variable for you to be able to type `sarif` at the command prompt; this is most likely the case if `pip` is run as a super-user when installing (e.g. Admin CMD or using `sudo`).
-"Admin CMD" here means Command Prompt > Run As Administrator in the Windows Start menu.
+The `Scripts` directory needs to be in the `PATH` environment variable for you to be able to type `sarif` at the command prompt; this is most likely the case if `pip` is run as a super-user when installing (e.g. Administrator Command Prompt on Windows, or using `sudo` on Linux).

 If the `Scripts` directory is not in the `PATH`, then you need to type `python -m sarif` instead of `sarif` to run the tool.